Top

-Scotland’s West Highland Way is one of the classic world-famous long-distance self-guided walking tours.
+Scotland’s West Highland Way is one of the classic world-famous long-distance self-guided hiking tours.
 It covers 152 kilometers from the outskirts of Glasgow to Fort William in the Highlands.
-Enjoy hiking through an iconic landscape of imposing mountains, playful rivers, and peaceful lakes.
-The trail is extremely well-marked and passes by the shores of the famous Loch Lomond, and across the lush Rannoch Moor to finish at the foot of the highest mountain in Britain – Ben Nevis.
+Enjoy walking through an iconic landscape of imposing mountains, playful rivers, and peaceful lakes.
+The hiking trail is very well-marked and passes by the shores of the famous Loch Lomond, and across the lush Rannoch Moor to finish at the foot of the highest mountain in Britain – Ben Nevis.
 This trail is rightfully named the finest in Scotland and popular with travelers of all ages from all around the world.
 Join us on one of the most unforgettable independent walking experiences in Europe!

 1